wncc/learners-space/Machine Learning/Week2/README.md

 We define a function called the **Cost Function** that accounts for the prediction errors of the model.
 We try to minimize the cost function so that we can obtain a model that fits the data as good as possible.
 To reach the optima of the cost function, we employ a method that is used in almost all of machine learning called **Gradient Descent**.

-**An important point to note is that the relationship established is statistical and not deterministic.**
+---

+#### Note

+The relationship established between the target and the predictors is a statistical relation and not determinsitic.
+A deterministic relation is possible only when the data is actually prefectly linear.

+---

 * This **[article's](http://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/03/lecture-03.pdf)** sections 2 and 3 explain the concept of Linear Regression as a Statistical Model, where you can calculate certain statistical quantities to determine and improve the accuracy of your model.
 This is known as **Optimisation**.